-The centred skew normal distribution, proposed by \citet{azzalini1985class}, has mean 0, variance 1 and better statistical properties than the non-centred version, which has mean and variance depending on the skewness parameter.
+The centred skew normal distribution, proposed by \citet{azzalini1985class}, has mean 0, variance 1 and better statistical properties than the non-centred skew-normal distribution whose mean and variance depend on the skewness parameter.
 Inference based on likelihood methods in the non-centered skew-normal family is problematic.
-The shape of the profile log-likelihood as a function of the skewness parameter $\alpha$ is non-quadratic and it has a stationary point at $\alpha=0$ which makes the maximum likehood estimation cumbersome.
-Besides, the Fisher information matrix is singular if $\alpha=0$.
-For a detailed discussion \citep{AVA2008}.
+The shape of the profile log-likelihood as a function of the skewness parameter $\lambda$ is non-quadratic and has a stationary point at $\lambda=0$ which makes maximum likelihood estimation cumbersome.
+Furthermore, at $\lambda=0$, the expected Fisher information is singular, even if all parameters are identifiable.
+This prevents the use of maximum likelihood-based procedures for testing normality and, consequently, for ICC symmetry, under the skew-normal family.
+For a detailed discussion see \citet{AVA2008}.

-In our context, the centred parametrisation has further substantial advantages if compared to the non-centred skew-normal assumed in the skew ICC model proposed by \cite{bazan2006skew} and the logistic positive exponent model of \citet{samejima2000logistic}.
+In our context, the centred version of the skew-normal distribution has further substantial advantages when compared to the non-centred one which is used in \cite{bazan2006skew} and the LPE \citep{samejima2000logistic} and RLPE \citep{bazan2010skew} models.
 Under the centred parametrisation, parameters $a$ and $b$ play the same role in both the symmetric and asymmetric ICC's.
-That occurs because the mean and variance of the distribution with cdf given by $F(u)=\Phi_{CSN}(a(u - b),\gamma)$ depend on $a$ and $b$ but is invariant with respect to skewness parameter.
-As a consequence, the MCMC algorithms will have better convergence properties under the centred parametrisation.
+Assuming the centred skew-normal distribution, the c.d.f. is given by $F(u)=\Phi_{CSN}(a(u - b),\gamma)$ and the mean and variance are $b$ and $1/a^2$, respectively, not depending on the skewness parameter.
+Under the non-centred parametrisation and the LPE and RLPE models, both statistics do depend on the skewness parameters.
+For example, for the non-centred skew ogive model, the mean and variance, respectively, are $\sqrt{2/\pi}(\lambda/\sqrt{1+\lambda^2})$ and $1-(2/\pi)(\lambda^2/(1+\lambda^2))$.
+Thus, unlike in the existing models for asymmetric ICC's, parameters $a$ and $b$ play the same role in the 2PCSNO model and, therefore, have the same interpretation.
+This favors parameter identification which, in turn, leads to MCMC algorithms with better convergence properties.

-Figure \ref{fig:comparacaoICC} shows the ICC for the symmetric, asymmetric under the centred parametrisation and asymmetric under the non-centred parametrisation cases.
-All curves set the same discrimination and difficulty parameters.
-Also, both asymmetric curves have skewness parameter set to 0.9, meaning the same level of asymmetry.
-Note how the asymmetric curve under the centred parametrisation is much closer to the symmetric one.
+Figure \ref{fig:comparacaoICC} shows the symmetric ICC, the asymmetric ICC under the centred parametrisation and the asymmetric ICC under the non-centred parametrisation.
+All curves have the same discrimination and difficulty parameters and both asymmetric curves have skewness parameter set to 0.9, meaning the same level of asymmetry.
+Nevertheless, the asymmetric curve under the centred parametrisation is much closer to the symmetric one.